krishna-k31/car-rental-application/README.md

-# Selenium testing of Car Rental Portal
+# Selenium testing of Car Rental Application
 ## Description
 The Car Rental Portal application is designed for administrative management of a car rental service.
 It includes functionalities for user registration, vehicle management, brand management, and more.